 Our school is committed to safer recruitment and the suitability of all staff at our school.
 The School Staffing (England) Regulations 2009 require governing bodies of maintained schools to ensure that at least one person on any appointment panel has undertaken safer recruitment training.
-The headteacher has undertaken the NCSL safer recruitment training in line with the government requirement.
+The headteacher has undertaken the NSPCC Safer Recruitment in Education training (December 2017)

 It will be made clear to applicants for posts within the school, whether voluntary or paid, that the position is exempt from the provisions of the Rehabilitation of Offenders Act 1974.

 All applicants to work within school will be interviewed before an appointment is made and will be requested to provide two references.
 All references will be followed up.

 Where applicants have unexplained gaps in their employment history, or have moved rapidly from one job to another, explanations will be sought.

 All successful applicants/appointments will be followed up with clearance checks on their suitability to work with children from checks from the Disclosure and Barring Service (DBS).

 All staff, as part of their induction programme will be offered ‘in-house’ training or other relevant agencies to ensure that they recognise the signs and symptoms of possible physical, emotional, sexual abuse and/or neglect and understand the procedures.
 The designated person will attend OLSCB approved training every two years and whole school child protection training will be offered every three years for all other school staff.
 Sue Callaghan has attended a 2 day training course on Child Sexual Exploitation.
 All staff have attended a twilight course highlighting Child Sexual Exploitation.